New York State Railways: Utica Lines

 The Utica Lines of New York State Railways was composed mainly of the city and suburban lines serving both Utica and Rome.
 The various streetcar lines serving Utica were consolidated into the Utica and Mohawk Valley Railway in 1901.
 The Mohawk Valley Line was an interurban connecting Rome, Utica, and Little Falls, constructed between 1902 and 1903.
 This became the busiest route, with half-hourly service on its double-track main line.
-The Rome City Street Railroad was merged into the Uitca and Mohawk Valley Railway in 1907.
+The Rome City Street Railroad was merged into the Utica and Mohawk Valley Railway in 1907.
 The U&MV was merged into New York State Railways in 1912.
 The first lines to be closed were the Auburn Avenue and Oneida Street routes in 1925.
-That same year an amusement park was built near the main carban and shops called Forest Park, which was an immediate success, yet first to feel the effects of the Great Depression, which forced it to close in 1929.
+That same year an amusement park was built near the main car barn and shops called Forest Park, which was an immediate success, yet first to feel the effects of the Great Depression, which forced it to close in 1929.
 The South Woods shuttle also ended service in 1929.
 The Mohawk Valley Line began to show significant losses starting in 1926, and shut down on June 30, 1933.
 The steel interurban cars that served on the Mohawk Valley Line were purchased new in 1916, and were the newest equipment on the entire New York State Railways system.
 The cars were transferred to Rochester Lines in 1936 to upgrade the Rochester Subway, and entered service in 1938 under new operator Rochester Transit Corporation.